 Cost of living in China

-An expat’s cost of living in China will largely depend on the lifestyle they prefer.
-Expats who would like to enjoy Western luxuries and food will find China's cost of living quite steep.
-Those who embrace the local way of life will find locally produced food and electronics as well as public transport fairly affordable.
+Your cost of living in China will largely depend on the lifestyle you prefer.
+If you would like to enjoy Western luxuries and food, you will find China's cost of living quite steep.
+Those who embrace the local way of life will find locally produced food and electronics, as well as public transport, fairly affordable.

 - CON: Accommodation in major cities is pricey

 Housing in cities such as Beijing and Shanghai is notoriously expensive and is even on par with major European cities.
-Expats moving to these regions of China will need to budget carefully or negotiate for housing expenses to be included in their relocation package.
+If you're moving to these regions of China, you will need to budget carefully or negotiate for housing expenses to be included in your relocation package.

 Accommodation in China